AnalogFog/sushi/README.md

 # sushi
-Helpful tool to automate new device onboarding arch systems on both `x86_64` and aarch64.
+Helpful tool to automate new device onboarding for arch systems on both `x86_64` and `aarch64`.

 | Tool/Setting | Tested On|
 | ---- | ------|